darya134/Data_analytics/06. Data collection and storage (SQL)/README.md

 ## Task

-Made various uploads of venture funds data using SQL
+Analized the database of a subscription service for reading books using SQL.

-## Tools
+## Tools and python libraries

-*PostgreSQL*
+*PostgreSQL*, *sqlalchemy*, *pandas*